sigurdnev/nordic_workshop/README.md

         m_command = NO_COMMAND;
     }
 ```
 If the uart_string that we received is equal to the known "COMMAND_1" string, then we set the `m_command` variable to the corresponding command in enumeration we created in step 1.
-Expand the nus_data_handler() with this functionality.
+Add this functionality to the nus_data_handler() function.

 ### Step 5